mattermost/docs/source/install/enterprise-install-upgrade.rst

 Enterprise Install and Upgrade
 ===============================

 Mattermost Enterprise Edition is free to use in "team mode" without Enterprise features enabled.
-There are two variants of Enterprise Edition: E10 and E20, and you can `compare their features online <https://mattermost.com/pricing-feature-comparison/>`__.
+Mattermost offers two subscription plans, including Professional and Enterprise.
+You can `compare their features online <https://mattermost.com/pricing-feature-comparison/>`__.

-Once you've downloaded and installed Mattermost, start an Enterprise E20 trial via **Main Menu > System Console > Edition and License > Start trial**.
+Once you've downloaded and installed Mattermost, start an Enterprise trial via **Main Menu > System Console > Edition and License > Start trial**.
 You can view `pricing and feature information <https://mattermost.com/pricing/>`__ and purchase a `license key online <https://customers.mattermost.com/login/>`__.

 Installing Enterprise Edition
 -----------------------------